IddoSadeh/cplusplusBook/mynewbook/_build/html/_sources/cplusplus/functions.md

 # Functions
-In the last chapter we learned about control structures.
+In the last chapter we learned about conditional statements as control structures.
 Now that are code is getting bigger and more complicated we need to get to know about functions.
 By the end of this chapter you will know:
 - What makes up a function.
 - How to create your own function.
 - Encapsulation and why functions are important.